mclientmclient sjoerd Tue, 04/26/2011 - 12:34

 Echo the query.
 Note that using this option slows down processing.

-Load and save the command line history (default off).
+If compiled with the readline(3) library, load and save the command line history (default off).

 −−log=logfile (−L logfile)